-Chicago Wrongful Death Attorney Serving Illinois
+Chicago Wrongful Death Lawyer Serving Illinois

-A wrongful death attorney at Johnson, Westra, Broecker, Whittaker & Newitt, P.C. can represent people in the greater Chicago area who have been injured in a car or truck accident, a slip and fall or other incident caused by the negligence or wrongful conduct of another.
+A wrongful death lawyer at Johnson, Westra, Broecker, Whittaker & Newitt, P.C. can represent people in the greater Chicago area who have been injured in a car or truck accident, a slip and fall or other incident caused by the negligence or wrongful conduct of another.
 Sometimes, the victim of another’s negligence does not survive.
 In appropriate instances, our lawyers pursue wrongful death claims against those responsible on behalf of the surviving family members.

 Illinois Wrongful Death Law

 Illinois law states that when a person dies due to the neglect, default or wrongful act of another that would have entitled the person to file a personal injury claim had he or she lived, then the personal representatives of the deceased may bring a wrongful death action and seek compensation for the damages caused.

 A wrongful death action is brought by the personal representative for the benefit of the surviving spouse and next of kin of the deceased.
 The jury in a wrongful death lawsuit is authorized to award whatever compensation it deems to be fair and just for the losses suffered by the spouse and other family members.
 The jury can consider and award compensation for damages such as grief, sorrow and mental suffering.

 As in the case of a personal injury claim, the defendant cannot escape liability by claiming that the deceased person was also negligent and contributed to the accident.
 However, if the jury is convinced that the deceased was partly to blame, the amount of any judgment will be reduced in proportion to the percentage of negligence allocated to the deceased by the jury.
 Yet as long as the deceased was not found to be more than 50% at fault, the surviving family members can still recover wrongful death damages.